- Click Database in the Slate navigation bar and click the Portals link in the Portals section.

 Using the Layout Editor

-- Enter an appropriate name for the view in the Name field.
+- Name: Enter an appropriate name for the view

 - Click Save.
 The layout editor appears.

 - Click New Row on the right side of the page.
 The Select Row Layout popup appears.

 - Select the desired layout for the row.
 The new row appears on the layout.